sovanm10/spring-boot-kafka-hello-world/kafka-consumer/README.md

 1. Download kafka from https://kafka.apache.org/downloads
   - Here we have used kafka_2.11-2.1.1

-2. Start the Zookeeper- Go to the kafka installation path and run below command in command prompt window1
+2. Start the Zookeeper- Go to the kafka installation path and run below command in command prompt window

 C:\kafka_2.12-0.10.2.1>   .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties